Scale decomposition in compressible turbulence: Summary sec:summary

 In this paper we have shown that viscous diffusion and dissipation can be isolated to the smallest scales in a compressible flow by using a proper scale-decomposition.
 Guided by this physical requirement, which we call the ``inviscid criterion'', we found that a Favre decomposition of the momentum and kinetic energy into large-scale and small-scale components is sufficient to guarantee a negligible role of molecular viscosity in the large-scale dynamics of high Reynolds number flows.

-We were also able to establish through an exact analysis that mean kinetic energy injection can also be made localized to the largest scales in a flow by proper stirring.
-We discussed the special case of buoyancy-driven flows in which stirring is due to an external spatially-uniform acceleration field, and showed that mean injection of kinetic energy occurs only at the very largest scale in the system.
+We were also able to establish through an exact analysis that mean kinetic energy injection can be made localized to the largest scales in a flow by proper stirring.
+Moreover, our analysis suggested that stirring with an external acceleration field is more adequate to realizing a longer inertial range in a numerical simulation compared to stirring with an external force.
+We discussed the special case of buoyancy-driven flows in which stirring is due to a spatially-uniform gravitational field, and showed that mean injection of kinetic energy occurs only at the very largest scale in the system.

 Localizing viscous dissipation to the smallest scales and energy injection to the largest scales is necessary to allow for studying inertial dynamics at intermediate scales.
-Under steady-state conditions, satisfying these two ingredients implies that the sum of mean SGS kinetic energy flux and pressure dilatation, $\langle\Pi_\ell+\Lambda_\ell\rangle-\langle\grad\OL{P}_\ell\bdot\OL\bu_\ell\rangle$, is constant, independent of scale $\ell$ over the intermediate range $L\gg \ell\gg\ell_\mu$.
-This is simply a consequence of energy conservation; whatever energy is input into the system has to either reach dissipation scales by way of the SGS flux or get converted into internal energy through pressure dilatation.
+Under steady-state conditions, satisfying these two ingredients implies that the sum of mean SGS kinetic energy flux and pressure dilatation, $\langle\Pi_\ell+\Lambda_\ell\rangle-\langle\OL{P}_\ell\grad\bdot\OL\bu_\ell\rangle$, is constant, independent of scale $\ell$ over the intermediate range $L\gg \ell\gg\ell_\mu$.
+This is simply a consequence of total energy conservation; whatever energy is input into the system has to either reach dissipation scales by way of the SGS flux or get converted into internal energy through pressure dilatation.

-The results of this paper lay the groundwork for ensuing work to tackle basic issues concerning the physics of compressible turbulence.
-Questions on whether energy reaches dissipation scales through a local cascade process, on whether an analogue to Kolmogorov's 4/5-th law exists, and on how spectra and structure functions should scale in compressible turbulence, will form the subject of subsequent works which build on the conclusions of this paper.
+The results of this paper lay the mathematical framework upon which we based previous published work \cite{Aluie11,AluieLiLi12}.
+This enabled us to address basic questions pertaining to the cascade in compressible turbulence where we showed that kinetic energy cascades conservatively despite not being in invariant of the dynamics, and that such a cascade process is dominated by interactions between scales of similar size.